10 tips Christmas wellbeing tips!

 8. Get outside to experience the magic

 Thousands of studies have been carried out on the benefits of being in touch with nature; from reducing depression and anxiety to lowering blood pressure.
-It can even helping with ADHD and autism in children.
+It can even help with ADHD and autism in children.
 You don’t need mountains or woods to reap the benefits of the great outdoors.
 Find parks, green spaces or even your garden, wrap up warm, throw on some wellies and encourage outdoor exercise and play!

 Top Tip: Go for long walks with the family, a friend, your dog or simply on your own.
 Soak up the beauty of nature and notice how much more calm you feel.
 You can then tick off tip 1, 7 and 8 on this list in one go!